 - 1 tablespoons tahini

 - 2 tablespoons water

-- Cut the delicata squash lengthwise in half, then into half moon pieces, about a 1/3 of an inch thick.
+Cut the delicata squash lengthwise in half, take out the seeds, then cut into half moon pieces, about 1/3 of an inch thick.

-- Mix the delicata pieces, oil, salt, and pepper in a bowl to coat evenly.
+Mix the delicata pieces with the oil, salt and pepper in a bowl to coat evenly.
 Put the squash in a single layer on the pan and bake for about 25 minutes until soft, and lightly browned around the edges.
-Let cool.

-- Mix the tahini, lemon juice, parsley, garlic cloves, and water together in a bowl.
-If the dressing is too thick, add a tablespoon of water one at a time until desired consistency is reached.
+While the squash is baking, mix the tahini, lemon juice, parsley, garlic, and water together in a bowl.
+If the dressing is too thick, add a 1/2 tablespoon of water at a time until the desied consistency is reached.

 Use the tahini sauce to drizzle over the roasted squash or as a dipping sauce.
 Sprinkle with za'atar and parsley to serve.